 Many executives also discussed the difficulty of developing scorecards specific to their communities and in measuring long-term initiatives.
 Although, there is a lot of academic research and data on health inequities and clinical data, one executive said she had no publicly available template for building her initiatives around business metrics.
-Although every community has unique needs, many health care organizations face common challenges such as chronic-condition disparities or consider common approaches such as investment in the drivers of health.
-A lack of transparency among health organizations can stall progress if each organization has to learn through trial and error versus learning from one another.
+Although every community has unique needs, many health care organisations face common challenges such as chronic-condition disparities or consider common approaches such as investment in the drivers of health.
+A lack of transparency among health organisations can stall progress if each organisation has to learn through trial and error versus learning from one another.

 In addition to collecting and measuring data, many executives said it is helpful to hear real-life examples from people who have experienced inequity and discrimination.
 Executives discussed sharing these stories with their leaders.
 For example, one employee recalled how a patient recoiled when they tried to give them a vaccine, because the patient didn’t want a Black man to touch them.
 A nurse explained that she changed her name on a resume because it was “too Black” sounding.
 Once she changed it, she had an influx of job offers.

 “This is about leadership ...
 You’re not going to have the perfect construct within which to operate (as least not initially to begin with).
 So, you need to decide whether to get started or do you wait until it is perfect.
 We had to get started with good enough and not wait on perfection.”